paridebroggi/paridebroggi.github.io/_posts/projects/2020-12-17-freeset-ios-app.markdown

 featured_rank: 1
 ---

 [Freeset](https://itunes.apple.com/fr/app/freesets/id1531950807?mt=8) provides free high quality photo presets for Lightroom.
-Created by professional photographers these premium presets help you enhancing your pictures on your iPhone with no effort.
+Created by professional photographers, these premium presets help you enhancing your pictures on your iPhone with no effort.

 ![Freeset iOS App]({{ site.imagesurl | append: '2020-12-17-freesets-2.jpg' | absolute_url}})

 All Lightroom presets apps on the Store reserve their best filters to subscribers.
-Freeset chose to walk a different way by sharing the beauty of high-quality presets with everyone.
-[Download it from the App Store](https://itunes.apple.com/fr/app/freesets/id1531950807?mt=8) and enjoy all the presets you need are for free!
+Freesets is different because it make available for free dozen of high-quality presets.
+[Download the app](https://itunes.apple.com/fr/app/freesets/id1531950807?mt=8) and enjoy all the presets you want for free!